toolstack/default-post-datetime/readme.md

 * Friday at 19:30

 Any format that PHP's [strtotime](http://php.net/manual/en/datetime.formats.php) function can understand can be used.

+In addition, you can set the default post date/time to be based on:

+* The day after your last currently scheduled post
+* the next day that doesn't have a scheduled post already

 Settings are on a per user basis, just go to your profile page!